 The next morning, we had breakfast in the resort dining room. $8 for two pieces of toast with jam.
 Multiplied times five for our family.
 It certainly wasn’t the huge breakfasts we had previously enjoyed, fueling us completely for the upcoming day.
 Plus we would have to buy lunch, snacks and dinner.

 Thankfully, it was only three nights of torture being crammed in that hotel room with three teenagers and only one bathroom, but the contrast between the quality of our accommodations experience, and the value provided by each, just completely overwhelmed us.
 On the flight home, my wife and I vowed that from that moment on we would always stay in a vacation home whenever and where ever possible.

-It was with no small amount of satisfaction that I learned four or five years later that he had been sent to prison, for fraudulently collecting thousands of dollars in accommodations sales taxes and reporting and remitting none of it.
-He plea-bargained his sentence to keep his wife from going to jail with him, she was deported, as was he after he got out roughly five years later.
+It was with no small amount of satisfaction that I learned four or five years later that he had been sent to prison, for fraudulently collecting thousands of dollars in accommodations sales taxes, but reporting and remitting none of it.
+He plea-bargained his sentence to keep his wife from going to jail with him.
+She was deported, as was he after he got out roughly five years later.
 Unlike me, the vast majority of his ‘guests’ never got their money back.